JSaha20/Evolutionary_Genomics_Tutorial/PopulationGenomicsTelmatherina.md

 Now run admixture with values of `K=2,3,..,7`.
 Type `admixture --help` to see the syntax.
 Optional: Write a bash script with for loop to automatise running admixture for these different `K` values.

 Plot the results for the differnt K values.
+Note: If you are running on Ubuntu on windows use the following:
+- Go to the folder where you downloaded the software file and type `pwd`.
+Copy the path shown.
+- Now in your shell paste the path.
+Add to it `/dist/admixture_linux-1.3.0/admixture32` without any space.
+This is how you can use the software.
+Add your command after a space.
+- For example mine looks like `/home/jaysmita/UA_onedrive/UA/class/Genomic_workshop_2024/analysis/dist/admixture_linux-1.3.0/admixture32`

 ## Divergence scan